main banner

 CLub

-It began with a attempt at a Met Climb in Spitfire R6992, but the flight had to be abandoned after a few minutes when he discovered the VHF radio was unserviceable.
-This was clearly fixed because he took off again in R6992 and flew for 1 hour and 20 minutes.
-In his log book he wrote:
+His days flying began with a attempt at a Met Climb in Spitfire R6992, but the flight had to be abandoned after a few minutes when he discovered the VHF radio was unserviceable (U/S).
+He returned to based after 20 minutes flying.
+This was clearly fixed because he took off again in R6992 and flew for 1 hour and 20 minutes before having to bail out due to his cockpit instruments having gone unserviceable.
+In his log book he recorded:

 INSTRUMENTS U/S; CLIMBED 36,000'.
 CLOUD 10/10